google/osdfir-infrastructure/charts/turbinia/README.md

 plan to expose Turbinia with a public facing IP, it is highly recommended that the Oauth2 Proxy is deployed alongside with the command provided above.

+## Installing Turbinia for Other Cloud Platforms

+Turbinia currently offers native support only for Google Cloud Disks.
+This means you can seamlessly process evidence from Google Cloud Disks.
+For other cloud providers, you'll need to manually mount the disk to your Turbinia instance or copy the evidence into Turbinia for processing.
+We are actively working to expand native disk processing support for other cloud environments in the future.
+Installing the Turbinia Helm Chart remains the same regardless of your cloud provider.

-### Deploying Monitoring
+## Deploying Monitoring

-Application and system monitoring is available through the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
+Application and system monitoring is available through Prometheus.
+The recommended installation is the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
 Kube Prometheus is a collection of Grafana dashboards and Prometheus rules combined with documentation to provide easy to operate end-to-end K8s cluster monitoring.

 To setup monitoring, first add the repository containing the kube-prometheus-stack Helm chart: